 The Alverno campus map of 2015 is in color and includes the new Alexia Hall which is item 8.

-This is the Alverno College campus map of 2019.
+This very colorful Alverno College campus map is from 2019.